-So it’s funny, when we started telling people we planned to homeschool, a typical response was, “Oh, you’re an English teacher, you’ll be great at it!”
+When we started telling people we planned to homeschool, a typical response was, “Oh, you’re an English teacher, you’ll be great at it!”
 Now, I have my thoughts about why being an educator doesn’t automatically qualify me to homeschool… but also: I have never taught anybody to read before!
-As a secondary educator, my certification only qualified me to teach 7-12th grades.
+As a secondary educator, my certification is only to teach 7-12th grades.
 So kids come to me already knowing how to read!
-Beginning to teach phonics especially gave me a few “take a deep breath” moments!
+But now?
+Teach phonics?
+That gave me a few “take a deep breath” moments!

 Teach Phonics with Logic of English

-My core belief about teaching children to read is that they should learn the various sounds of language to decode words.
-This way, you eliminate the “guessing” game when kids are heavily dependent on sight words.
-Yes, there are high-frequency words memorized for better fluency, but a heavy dependency on sight words is limiting for children.
+My core belief about teaching children to read is they should learn the various sounds of language to decode words.
+This way, you eliminate the “guessing” game that happens when kids are heavily dependent on sight words.
+Logic of English does use high-frequency words for better fluency, but a heavy dependency on sight words is limiting for children.

-Upon cracking open the wonderful range of materials sent in the Logic of English™ Foundations kit, I saw their philosophy of teaching reading strongly matches my own!
+After cracking open the wonderful materials sent in the Logic of English™ Foundations kit, I saw their philosophy of teaching reading strongly matches my own!

 Materials for Logic of English Foundations Level A